-Here are some things that did make a huge difference.
+Here are some things that helped to make frustrating mealtimes into more manageable.

 - 6 Common Money Mistakes to Avoid Teaching Children

 - 7 Brilliant Habits of a Happy Mom

 1. ADD NUTRITIOUS INGREDIENTS TO FOODS THEY EAT

 Even the pickiest of picky toddlers have food choices they never turn down.
 Find ways to boost the nutritional value of those foods.
 This can help you feel less stressed about ensuring your child is getting the nutrients he or she needs.

-My daughter eats her oatmeal without much fuss so I add fruits, vegetables, nut butters, chia seeds, and hemp seeds to the oatmeal (not all in the same meal).
-She doesn’t notice the difference with the seeds and she enjoys the fruits.
+Consider adding fruits, vegetables, nut butters, chia seeds, and hemp seeds to oatmeal (not all in the same meal).

 2. MAKE FOODS WITH SIMILAR TEXTURES